-Yes, however the College Bound Scholarship covers the average tuition at comparable public colleges.
+Yes, however the College Bound Scholarship covers the cost of tuition at public institution rates.
 This means that the Scholarship for most private four-year institutions will be based on the average award value of Washington's two public research campuses (University of Washington and Washington State University), and for most private two-year institutions it will be based on the award value at community and technical colleges.
 You will have to make up the difference with other funds.